athena-framework/website/docs/cookbook/object_constructors.md

 The [Serializer][Athena::Serializer] component also has the concept of [Object Constructors][Athena::Serializer::ObjectConstructorInterface] that determine how a new object is constructed during deserialization.
 A use case could be retrieving the object from the database as part of a `PUT` request in order to apply the deserialized data onto it.
 This would allow it to retain the PK, any timestamps, or [ASRA::ReadOnly][ASRA::ReadOnly] values.

-!!!note
-    This example uses the `Granite` ORM, but should work with others.
+NOTE: This example uses the `Granite` ORM, but should work with others.

 ```crystal
 # Define a custom `ASR::ObjectConstructorInterface` to allow